If this property looks familiar to you it’s because this is Project #8.

 The next day a landscape crew came in to mulch.
 You guessed it – we left the plants tied-up.
 They too were smiling and the mulch job was neat and uniform.

-I can think of other tasks that can be added to make jobs go smoother and turn out better.
-How about yourself?
-Feel free to comment.
+There are certainly other tasks that can be added to make jobs go smoother and turn out better.

 Your email address will not be published.
 Required fields are marked *